 A statement of the proposed powers to be exercised, services to be provided and taxes to be levied within each of the proposed service areas is presented as Exhibit E-3.
 To the extent that voter approval is required to establish service areas listed in Exhibit E-1, to authorize the exercise of service area powers listed in Exhibit E-3 and to authorize the levy of service area taxes listed in Exhibit E-3, as may be amended on a reasonable basis by the Local Boundary Commission following a public hearing on this petition, voter approval will be deemed to have been granted upon voter approval of the consolidation.

 10. TAXABLE VALUE OF REAL AND PERSONAL PROPERTY.
+[NOTE: CORRECTED Figures and/or corrections in bold as of 4/17/04]

 The following is the assessed or estimated value of taxable property in the territory proposed for consolidation:

 AREAWIDE: